droe-lang/droe-lang.github.io/src/guide/modules.md

   url: /guide/actions/
 ---

 Modules in Roe provide a way to organize related functionality into logical groups, making your code more maintainable, reusable, and easier to understand.
+Roe also supports an include system that allows you to split your code across multiple files and organize modules in subdirectories.

 ## Basic Module Syntax